All in the Family: Asheville Academy Reconnects Iowa Families

 Though we are located in the mountains of North Carolina, we welcome students from every state, including Iowa.
 Our program helps struggling girls aged 10-14 rebuild relationships with their families.
 For more information, call 1-800-264-8709 today!

-Asheville Academy for Girls, one of the top troubled teen programs in the United States, helps struggling young girls aged 10-14 return to a healthy path.
+Asheville Academy, one of the top troubled teen programs in the United States, helps struggling young girls aged 10-14 return to a healthy path.
 Our unique approach to therapy allows young girls to transition into adulthood in a positive manner while having the time of their lives.
-Many Iowa girls who enter Asheville Academy for Girls have become disconnected from the family some experience mood disorders and anxiety; others can exhibit oppositional or defiant behavior, among a wide range of other situations.
-Although puberty is never easy on the family, with Asheville Academy for Girls, troubled Iowa girls can find success.
+Many Iowa girls who enter Asheville Academy have become disconnected from the family some experience mood disorders and anxiety; others can exhibit oppositional or defiant behavior, among a wide range of other situations.
+Although puberty is never easy on the family, with Asheville Academy, troubled Iowa girls can find success.

 Our program is one-of-a-kind in its combination of residential treatment and academics by our clinical team.
 In most troubled teen programs, there is a distinct shift between the residential phase of treatment and the classroom.
-At Asheville Academy for Girls, however, the two factors work together to complement and reinforce one another.
+At Asheville Academy, however, the two factors work together to complement and reinforce one another.
 Students work together in the classroom to learn, while the material is applied to real-life situations.
 Moreover, our therapeutic boarding school features a great degree of freedom that allows our students to broaden their interests.
 For instance, our selection of electives ranges from physical education and sports to theater and art.
-Whatever a students interest is, Asheville Academy for Girls is there to help explore it.
+Whatever a student’s interest is, Asheville Academy is there to help explore it.

 While our program is located in the beautiful mountains of North Carolina, we welcome girls from all across the United States, including Iowa.
 For more information, call 1-800-264-8709 today!

-Asheville Academy for Girls, a Troubled Teen Programs helps Iowa girls struggling with issues similar to those below:
+Asheville Academy, a Troubled Teen Programs helps Iowa girls struggling with issues similar to those below:

 – School refusal